 It was established in 1963 and now occupies Travis Mansion, a beautiful Italianate Revival-style mansion.
 Some sections focus on the history of the city, including its oil boom and the impact it had on the economy.
 Other parts examine the tragic events that led to the Tulsa Race Massacre.

 The video clip also includes short clips and historical photos that help to show the city’s present, past and future.
-You can take a stroll through the beautiful landscaped gardens surrounding it after you have seen its many old artifacts and fashion pieces.
+You can take a stroll through the beautifully landscaped gardens surrounding it after you have seen its many old artifacts and fashion pieces.

 16. Tulsa Air and Space Museum